-Since they have collagen added they are full of protein to help you last to the next meal.
+Since my keto cookie bars have collagen added they are full of protein to help you last to the next meal.

-How do I make Chocolate Chip Cookie Bars
+How do I make Keto Chocolate Chip Cookie Bars

 I use my food processor to make these cookie bars.
 I simply add all the ingredients except the chocolate chips and process them until a ball of dough forms.
 At first, the mixture will look dry and crumbly.
 But after a minute or two, it comes together into a nice dough.
 Then I mix in the chocolate chips and press into a rectangle on a baking tray.
 Bake, cut, enjoy!